The realization problem for non-integer Seifert fibered surgeries: Analysis for the case

 By construction we have for all $j\geq 1$ that $v_j\cdot e_i=v_j'\cdot e_i$ for $i\geq 1$ and $v_j\cdot f_0 = v_j'\cdot e_0$.
 Thus we see that $\nu_k'=\nu_k$ unless $\nu_k$ is tight, in which case $\nu_k' = -e_k + e_{k-1}+\dots + e_0$.
 In either case, we see that up to reindexing the $e_i$ to agree with the notation in Section~\ref{sec:CM_lattices}, the vectors $v_0',\nu_1', \dots, \nu_t'$ are precisely the standard basis vectors for $L'$.
 Since they are a linear combination of the $v_i'$, this proves that the $v_i'$ span $L'$. \end{proof} Let $\Delta$ be the plumbing graph obtained by replacing the linear chain in $\Gamma$ given by $v_1, \mu_1, \dots, \mu_m, v_2$ by the linear chain of vectors of norm $2, 3, \norm{v_2}-1$ respectively.
 By construction, the $v_i'$ almost pair as the vertices of $\Delta$: the only exception being that $v_2' \cdot v_0'=1$.
 However as $\Delta$ is a tree, we can choose signs $\varepsilon_i=\pm 1$ such that $\varepsilon_0=\varepsilon_1=1$, $\varepsilon_2=-1$ and $\varepsilon_0 v_0', \dots, \varepsilon_r v_t'$ pair as the vertices of $\Delta$.
 Thus as the $v_i'$ span $L'$ we see that the intersection form of $\Delta$ is isomorphic to $L'$.
 By construction the vertex set given by $\varepsilon_0 v_0', \dots, \varepsilon_t v_t'$ is of Type~II. \end{proof}

-Finally, we observe that changing the weight on a marked vertex to one results in a plumbing representing $S^3$. \begin{lemma} Let $\Delta'$ be the plumbing obtained from $\Delta$ by changing the weight of the marked vertex to one.
+Finally, we observe that changing the weight on a marked vertex to one results in a plumbing representing $S^3$.
+Figure~\ref{fig:example_blowdowns} illustrates how the plumbing from Example~\ref{eg:marked} blows down to the empty plumbing when the weight on the marked vertex is changed to one.

+\begin{lemma} Let $\Delta$ be a star-shaped plumbing or a linear plumbing whose intersection form is isomorphic to a half-integer changemaker lattice $L$ by an isomorphism mapping vertices to gapless standard basis elements.
+Let $\Delta'$ be the plumbing obtained from $\Delta$ by changing the weight of the marked vertex to one.
 Then $\Delta'$ can be reduced to the empty plumbing by a sequence of blow-downs on weight 1 vertices.

-In particular, the 4-manifold $X$ obtained by plumbing disk-bundles according to $\Delta'$ has boundary $\partial X\cong S^3$ and the corresponding surgery diagram for $S^3$ can be reduced to the empty diagram by performing a sequence of Rolfsen twists on 1-framed unknots. \end{lemma} \begin{proof} We will prove this inductively.
-Suppose that $\Delta$ is a tree whose intersection form is isomorphic to a half-integer changemaker lattice for which each vertex is a gapless standard basis element.
+In particular, the 4-manifold $X$ obtained by plumbing disk-bundles according to $\Delta'$ has boundary $\partial X\cong S^3$ and the corresponding surgery diagram for $S^3$ can be reduced to the empty diagram by performing a sequence of Rolfsen twists on 1-framed unknots. \end{lemma} \begin{proof} We will prove this inductively on the number of vertices in $\Delta$.
+Suppose that $\Delta$ is a tree whose intersection form is isomorphic to a half-integer changemaker lattice for which each vertex is a gapless standard basis element of $L$.
 When $L$ has rank one $\Delta$ consists of just a single vertex, $\nu_1$.
 The lemma is clearly true in this case.